NathanielOnaola/BrightLue24/README.md

 - 👋 Hi, I’m @BrightLue24
-- 👀 I’m a statistician who is interested in programming and trading
+- 👀 I’m a statistician who is interested in coding, design and trading
 - 🌱 I'm a fullstack developer in making, currently on backend (python, SQL, django)
-- 💞️ I’m looking to collaborate on coding and trading
+- 💞️ I’m looking to collaborate on coding, design and trading
-- 📫 How to reach me nathkunle94@gmail.com, +2347034719812
+- 📫 How to reach me onaolaponathaniel@yahoo.com, +2347034719812

 <!---
 BrightLue24/BrightLue24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.